-- 6. In this light, CCIQ urges the Panel to consider the soft economic conditions in Australia's economy when making deliberations with respect to the NMW or modern award minimum wages. - 7.
-The labour market in Australia has most recently seen a sharp rise in youth unemployment and shifts in employment demand.
-At a state level, Queensland is experiencing softening labour market conditions with employment growth slowing and an unemployment rate of 6.5 per cent. - 8.
-These stark economic conditions have been reflected in low wages growth, and highlighted by employers' inability to sustain or absorb wage increases more broadly. - 9.
-At present, Australia's economy is undergoing a period of structural transition including declining terms of trade, and a shift from construction to production phases in the mining sector. - 10.
-It is with these factors in mind that CCIQ encourages the Panel to resist any significant increases in the NMW or modern award minimum wage, as an increase would negatively impact employment outcomes. - 11.
+- To this end, CCIQ urges the Panel to consider the relatively soft economic conditions in Australia's economy when making deliberations with respect to the NMW or modern award minimum wages. - 7.
+Australia's economy is continuing to undergo a major period of structural transition including steeply declining terms of trade, and the shift from construction to production phases in the mining sector. - 8.
+The labour market has also seen a sharp rise in youth unemployment (particularly throughout parts of regional Queensland), shifts in employment demand, and low wages growth. - 9.
+While wage restraint is facilitating some recovery in labour market conditions, the labour market is also showing some spare capacity, with certain sectors of the labour market experiencing weaker conditions.
+This reflects CCIQ's concern that minimum wage decisions disproportionality impact particular sectors of the economy more so than others. - 10.
+These stark economic conditions, reflected in low wages and revenue growth, as well as decreased levels of business investment, highlights the employers' inability to sustain or absorb wage increases in the current climate. - 11.
+It is with these factors in mind that CCIQ encourages the Panel to resist any significant increases in the NMW or modern award minimum wage, as an increase would negatively impact employment outcomes. - 12.
 Nevertheless, if the Panel does decide to award an increase to the NMW and modern award wages, then it should be modest, in keeping with projected inflation, and take into account the over-compensation provided in past decisions.
 This will ensure that the increase is in line with the pay rises that individual employers could realistically offer employees were they individually charged with making the decision rather than it being mandated under a centralised wage-setting system.
-The Panel's decision has far-reaching impacts beyond those workers whose wages are dependent on the NMW or modern award, extending to non-award reliant workers and organisations and influencing enterprise bargaining outcomes. - 12.
-This submission will focus on issues specifically relating to the Queensland economy, its industries, and businesses to provide the Panel with a clear view of how their businesses experience the minimum wage adjustment process, and what impact it has on their operations.
+The Panel's decision has far-reaching impacts beyond those workers whose wages are dependent on the NMW or modern award, extending to non-award reliant workers and organisations and influencing enterprise bargaining outcomes. - 13.
+This submission focusses on issues specifically relating to the Queensland economy, its industries, and businesses to provide the Panel with a clear view of how their businesses experience the minimum wage adjustment process, and what impact it has on their operations.